jarek1992/raytracer_project/README.md

 🚀 Interactive C++ Path Tracing Engine
 A high-performance, physically-based path tracing engine built with C++20.
 This project features a robust real-time diagnostic UI, sophisticated environmental lighting, and a professional post-processing pipeline.

+Project Title

+Simple overview of use/purpose.
+Description

+An in-depth paragraph about your project and overview of use.